 Citrus fruits mint, cucumber, berries are good to eat.

-But foods made with refined sugar, corn syrup, artificial colors, artificial sweeteners, trans-fats, and high saturated fat not recommended.
+But foods made with refined sugar, corn syrup, artificial colors, artificial sweeteners, trans-fats, and high saturated fat are not recommended.

 You can eat packaged food with natural ingredients.